repos-cl/CS-210-Functional-programming/README.md

 <!-- date -d "30/09/2019 364 days" +"%d.%m.%Y" -->

 Lectures are prerecorded and published below.
+This class is given in a [_flipped classrom_](https://en.wikipedia.org/wiki/Flipped_classroom) format, meaning that you should watch the videos by yourseulf _before_ the indicated date.
+You will then have the occasion to test and perfect your knowledge during the [exercises (recitation sessions)](#user-content-exercise-recitation-session-schedule) on Wednesday afternoons, and [labs](user-content-lab-schedule) on Friday mornings.

 **Note**: In some lectures, worksheets are used to present code.
 To learn how to use worksheets yourselves, please follow the [Tools